KARNATISAITHARUN/documentation/using-ocular/about/cpg-deep-dive.md

 #### Method Body

-Node types: LITERAL, IDENTIFIER, CALL, RETURN, METHOD_INST, METHOD_REF
+Node types: LITERAL, IDENTIFIER, CALL, RETURN, METHOD_REF

 Method bodies contain the method implementation, given by the operations the method carries out.
 Method bodies are represented as